- SERI Morphology Core

 1) Please Identify all samples along with species, fixative, stain (H&E, PAS, Tol.
 Blue, or PPD), # of Unstained slides, orientation, sectioning details and inform us of any special requests to the 'Additional information about the Project / Request' text box.

-2) Print out all Morphology sample 'Service Requests' and submit the printed form along with samples to SERI Morphology Personnel in SERI room 139 Core Lab.
+2) If needed, Print out all Morphology sample 'Service Requests' and submit the printed form along with samples to SERI Morphology Personnel in SERI room 139 Core Lab.

 Training & Assistance